Nutrition in Schools

 - Where school activities involve providing food and drink to the wider school community, consideration should be given to promoting healthy eating.

-- School activities that involve providing food will address the requirements of the Anaphylaxis Procedures for Schools to minimise the risk of exposure to allergens.
+- School activities that involve providing food will address the requirements of the Anaphylaxis and allergy procedures for schools (PDF 256 KB) to minimise the risk of exposure to allergens.